canonical/checkbox/docs/how-to/slave-daemon.rst

     $ snap set checkbox-snappy slave=enabled

-And then ensure the Systemd service is running
+And then ensure the systemd service is running:

 .. code-block:: bash